Ridwan Balogun

 Career aspirations

-I want to become a Professor of Religion.
+I want to become a professor of religion.
 I would also like to build professional relationships with government agencies and international organizations to work in the area of peace building and inter-religious dialogue.

 Advice for anyone considering graduate school